shakacode/bootstrap-loader/README.md

 We'll identify issues that are [questions](https://github.com/shakacode/bootstrap-loader/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Aquestion).

 ---

-Aloha from Justin Gordon ([bio](http://www.railsonmaui.com/about)) and the [ShakaCode](http://www.shakacode.com) Team!
-We're actively looking for new projects involving React, React-Native, and Rails.
-Please contact me at [justin@shakacode.com](mailto:justin@shakacode.com) if we could potentially help you in any way.
-Besides consulting on bigger projects, [ShakaCode](http://www.shakacode.com) is doing Skype plus Slack/Github based coaching for React on Rails.
-See our blog post [Can ShakaCode Help You?](https://blog.shakacode.com/can-shakacode-help-you-4a5b1e5a8a63#.jex6tg9w9) for more information.
+*Identical to top of page*

+## Thank you from Justin Gordon and [ShakaCode](http://www.shakacode.com)

+* **Video:** [Front-End Sadness to Happiness: The React on Rails Story](https://www.youtube.com/watch?v=SGkTvKRPYrk): History, motivations, philosophy, and overview.

+We at [ShakaCode](http://www.shakacode.com) are a small, boutique, remote-first application development company.
+We fund this project by:

+* Providing priority support and training for anything related to React + Webpack + Rails in our [Coaching Program](http://www.shakacode.com/work/shakacode-coaching-plan.pdf).
+* Building custom web and mobile (React Native) applications.
+We typically work with a technical founder or CTO and instantly provide a full development team including designers.
+* Migrating **Angular** + Rails to React + Rails.
+You can see an example of React on Rails and our work converting Angular to React on Rails at [egghead.io](https://egghead.io/browse/frameworks).
+* Augmenting your team to get your product completed more efficiently and quickly.

+My article "[Why Hire ShakaCode?](https://blog.shakacode.com/can-shakacode-help-you-4a5b1e5a8a63#.jex6tg9w9)" provides additional details about our projects.

-We're offering a free half-hour project consultation, on anything from React on Rails to any aspect of web application development for both consumer and enterprise products.
-In addition to React.js and Rails, we're doing React-Native iOS and Android apps!
+If any of this resonates with you, please email me, [justin@shakacode.com](mailto:justin@shakacode.com).
+I offer a free half-hour project consultation, on anything from React on Rails to any aspect of web or mobile application development for both consumer and enterprise products.

-Whether you have a new project or need help on an existing project, feel free to contact me directly at [justin@shakacode.com](mailto:justin@shakacode.com) and thanks in advance for any referrals!

-Your support keeps this project going.
+We are **[currently looking to hire](http://www.shakacode.com/about/#work-with-us)** like-minded developers that wish to work on our projects, including [Friends and Guests](https://www.friendsandguests.com).

+I appreciate your attention and sharing of these offerings with anybody that we can help.
+Your support allows me to bring you and your team [front-end happiness in the Rails world](https://www.youtube.com/watch?v=SGkTvKRPYrk).

+Aloha and best wishes from the ShakaCode team!